 The Rapid City Area Bicycle and Pedestrian Master Plan (2011) established a vision for a comprehensive network of bicycle and pedestrian facilities throughout the region to enhance the active transportation experience.
-This plan is currently being updated, concurrent with the RapidTRIP update.
-The 2011 plan does not include any improvement recommendations specific to Sixth Street but does identify Omaha Street as a major barrier to biking and walking and emphasizes downtown Rapid City as a key attractor for active users in the region.
+This plan was updated in 2020.
+The plan identifies Omaha Street as a major barrier to biking and walking and emphasizes downtown Rapid City as a key attractor for active users in the region; a grade-separated crossing at Sixth and Omaha is included as a recommended project.